Aislelabs

 Aislelabs provides location analytics, predictive forecasting, personalized marketing, and digital advertising features in partnership with enterprise Wi-Fi vendors such as Cisco, Aruba Networks, Ruckus Wireless, and Open Mesh.

 History

-Aislelabs was founded by Nilesh Bansal and Nick Koudas, who previously founded Sysomos.
-After the acquisition of Sysomos by Marketwired, the two created the marketing and analytics platform for the physical brick n' mortar spaces as Aislelabs.
+Aislelabs was founded by Nilesh Bansal and Nick Koudas After the acquisition of Sysomos by Marketwired, the two created the marketing and analytics platform for the physical brick n' mortar spaces as Aislelabs.
 While Aislelabs does not have a direct relationship with the University of Toronto, previously Sysomos was a spinoff from the research project BlogScope which started in 2005, and both founders are a recipient of the University of Toronto' Inventor of the Year award.

 Aislelabs raised venture capital from Salesforce.com and other institutional investors in 2014.

-As of 2017, the company serves thousands of large venues across North America, Europe, and Asia, including the most visited place on the planet, The Dubai Mall with 80+ million annual visitors.
-Across the install base, Aislelabs' big data platform processes over 275 billion data point a year.
+The company serves large venues across North America, Europe, and Asia, including The Dubai Mall.
+Across the install base, Aislelabs' big data platform processes over 275 billion data points a year.

+In 2021, Aislelabs was acquired by Constellation Software, one of the world's largest operators of verticalized SaaS businesses.

+In 2023, Garrett Schemmel was appointed as the new CEO.
+He oversaw continued growth of the business with a focused on expansion in North America, the Middle East and Latin America.
+In 2024, Aislelabs underwent a major rebrand of its website.
+A new brand identity was launched at the same time.

+In 2024, Alex Kress came on board as the new Head of Engineering.